tsufbechor/Scenic-Text-Detection-Recognition-for-Mixed-Orientations-with-PaddleOCR/README.md

 3. **Robust to Noise**: The ResNet50 backbone is proven robust, and the transformer encoder is adept at focusing on relevant text features, even with background clutter.

 # Results
+Both models were trained on a relatively small amount of examples(3000) but still managed impressive results

 ### Detection Model:
 Precision 0.97, Recall 0.98
 ### Recognition Model: